-Motion by Nat; Seconded by Suna The motion passes.
-Roll call votes are detailed in the meeting minutes with existing government reporting programs for construction and demolition materials, to specifically identify and capture carpet disposal tonnages if/when available.
+Motion by Nat; Seconded by Suna

+CARE Response: CARE agrees to increase outreach to local governments and identify new or existing opportunities to collect data that identifies public requests for proper carpet disposal.
+The Program will work in concurrence with existing government reporting programs for construction and demolition materials, to specifically identify and capture carpet disposal tonnages if/when available.
 CARE may also consider developing an incentive measure for local governments' participation.
 Reporting data will be collected on an annual basis from each participating jurisdictions, and shall be made available in annual reports.